rahulhalder123-456/talentflow/README.md

 # Talent Flow

-## 🔴 ACTION REQUIRED: Configure API Keys, Database & Security Rules
+## 🔴 ACTION REQUIRED: Configure API Keys & Security Rules

 This app will not run correctly until you perform these **required manual steps**.